arminc/arminc.github.io/_posts/2010-06-25-how-to-root-your-samsung-galaxy-s.md

 </pre>

 **STEP14:**
 Now you have two options you can keep this kernel or you can go back to the stock kernel.
-The kernel provided by LeshaK could be unstable (these are his words) so it&#8217;s up to you.
+The kernel provided by LeshaK could be unstable (these are his words) so it's up to you.
 If you wish to go back just flash the stock kernel like you did with LeshaK kernel.
 You can find different firmwares [here][2]{.broken_link} just download your firmware and then look inside the tar files find the one with zImage in it.
 Remove everything besides the zImage, now you can flash that kernel.

 I my self was running XXJF3 firmware but there is no firmware online for that so I just installed the kernel from XXJF5.
 You can download the tar file I used [here][11]